 - severe, persistent itching

-What triggers an acute neurodermatitis attack?
+What triggers an acute neurodermatitis flare-up?

-risk of superinfections
+Risk of superinfections

 Which cream for acute neurodermatitis?